codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 For setting up upcoming tools I am using a different server which has IP 192.168.109.130, and hostname as DevAndTools machine.
 Let's get started.
 ## 2.1 Zoo navigator setup
+Zoo navigator provides you UI based Zookeeper node CRUD operations and you can see your data easily.

 You can get zookeeper navigator [here](https://www.elkozmon.com/zoonavigator/), if you want to use docker image of the Zoo navigator you can directly go to site and there are straight away instructions.
 But for locally we need to build the project and deploy in our HTTP server.
 Let's see how to do that: